lypz2024/sqcs-leapfrog/README.md

 ## Leapfrog Solver

-We developed the Leapfrog Solver for faster sampling of diffusion models, achieving high-quality results in approximately 4 inference steps.
+We develop the Leapfrog Solver for faster sampling of diffusion models, achieving high-quality results in approximately 4 inference steps.

 ![Sampled Images](sampled_images.png)